ASUS ROG Phone 8 Pro vs Apple iPhone 13

 Frequently Asked Questions

-ASUS ROG Phone 8 Pro excels if you value first rog phone with ip68 water/dust resistance and telephoto lens.
-Apple iPhone 13 is better if you prioritize excellent build quality with ceramic shield and ip68 rating.
-Pick based on your budget and daily use.
+ASUS ROG Phone 8 Pro is the better choice if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
+Apple iPhone 13 wins if you value excellent build quality with ceramic shield and ip68 rating.
+Both are rated highly (4.7★ vs 4.8★), so consider your specific needs and budget.

 Affiliate disclosure